-Learning Services offers online academic coaching and academic success workshops.
+- Learning Services offers online academic coaching and academic success workshops.
 They have an online library of video presentations on topics such as: Anxiety, Time Management, Notetaking and Studying among others.
 These workshops are a great resource for international students to also become better acquainted with American academic culture!
-They also have a guide on how to be a successful online learner.
+They also have a guide on how to be a successful online learner. - A GMU Success Coach can act as a resource to assist you with academic, personal, and career goals.